Maikon/personal_blog/index.md

 # Shokunin

-Welcome to my personal site where you will find posts of the pasts as well as current.
+Welcome to my personal site where you will find posts from the past as well as current.
 I also maintain a section where I practice the exercises from [this book](https://pragprog.com/book/bhwb/exercises-for-programmers).

 Blogs: